anarichter/anarichter.github.io/_posts/2023-04-01-those-characters.md

 <hr>
 <span style="font-size:14px;font-weight:lighter">
 I was really touched by her.
-<br> Her stare was profound, but it was not only about her eyes.
+<br> Her stare was profound... but it was not only about her eyes.
 One could easily read in her face the strength overflowing from the pores, demarcating its expression lines.
 <br> Her past, unknown to me, touched me.
 And I cannot understand what emotion I felt standing in front of this woman, timidly trying to return her gaze with humility, but it was powerful.
 <br> In each blink, there was a struggle.
 And I knew the suffering was there, even now — hidden, in a way, but there.
-I imagined she endured every single battle with pride as if it was not allowed for her to cry, to show how hard those battles were.
+<br> I imagined she endured every single battle with pride as if it was not allowed for her to cry, to show how hard those battles were.
 To slow down.
 <br> Noticeably, it was not about succeeding: it was not about success.
 Nor was it about recognition.
-Simply (how can one?), instead, about living an honourable life.
+<br> Simply (how can one?), instead, about living an honourable life.
 </span>
 <br>
 <br>